MicrosoftDocs/customer-insights/ci-docs/journeys/copy-or-restore.md

 ### Restore a backup on the same environment

-1. To restore a backup on the same environment, if you are doing this on a Production type environment you must first convert it to a Sandbox type.
-On the **Environments** page in Power Platform Admin Center, select the environment and click the button for **Convert to Sandbox** in the button ribbon at the top of the page.
+1. To restore a backup on the same environment, if you're doing this on a Production type environment, you must first convert it to a Sandbox environment.
+On the **Environments** page in Power Platform Admin Center, select the environment and select the button for **Convert to Sandbox** in the button ribbon at the top of the page.
-1. Next to the environment choose *...* and *Backup and restore** and then **Restore or manage**.
+1. Next to the environment choose **...**, **Backup and restore**, and then **Restore or manage**.
-1. Choose a date and time to select a **System** backup or choose **Manual** to select a manual backup.
+1. To select a **System** backup, choose a date and time or choose **Manual** to select a manual backup.
 1. On the side pane, select the current environment.
-1. Click **Restore** to complete the action.
+1. Select **Restore** to complete the action.

 ### Restore a backup onto another environment

 You can easily restore any on-demand or automatic system backup to any available sandbox environment (other than the environment you took the backup from).
 But as with copy operations, you need to prepare the target environment first.

 > [!WARNING]
 > This procedure will completely erase the target environment.
 If Customer Insights - Journeys is installed on the target environment, then it will be completely uninstalled (which will release the license) and all data (including files and interaction records) will be deleted.
-Even if you backup the target environment first, the backup won't include interaction data, so if you need to preserve these separately.
-For outbound marketing data, see more information about how to backup interaction data to blob storage, see [Create custom analytics with Power BI](custom-analytics.md).
-For real-time journeys, use the (Dataverse connector to Fabric)[/customer-insights/journeys/fabric-integration] to export and store your interaction data.
+Even if you back up the target environment first, the backup won't include interaction data, so you need to preserve these separately.
+For outbound marketing data and more information about how to backup interaction data to blob storage, see [Create custom analytics with Power BI](custom-analytics.md).
+For real-time journeys, use the [Dataverse connector to Fabric](fabric-integration.md) to export and store your interaction data.

 > [!IMPORTANT]
 > Your copied environment requires its own Customer Insights - Journeys license.
-If the target environment already has Customer Insights - Journeys installed, the copy will automatically take over that license (you don't have to do anything).
-If the target environment doesn't have Customer Insights - Journeys installed, we recommend that you have an unused Customer Insights - Journeys license for your tenant before you start the copy, and purchase one if you don't.
+If the target environment already has Customer Insights - Journeys installed, the copy automatically takes over that license (you don't have to do anything).
+If the target environment doesn't have Customer Insights - Journeys installed, you should have an unused Customer Insights - Journeys license for your tenant before you start the copy or purchase one if you don't.
 If you don't have a Customer Insights - Journeys license available before copying, the copy will end in a *disconnected state*, which means that many key features won't work (relevant error messages will be shown).
-In this case, you can purchase a new Customer Insights - Journeys license via the [Microsoft Admin Center](https://admin.microsoft.com) and [use the installation management experience](setup.md) to apply it to your new copy.
+In this case, you can purchase a new Customer Insights - Journeys license through the [Microsoft Admin Center](https://admin.microsoft.com) and [use the installation management experience](setup.md) to apply it to your new copy.

 To restore a backup onto a sandbox environment:

 1. If your target environment includes outbound marketing that is connected to a [Power Apps portal](portal-optional.md), then reset the portal as described in [Reset a portal](/powerapps/maker/portals/admin/reset-portal).
 This is important because it frees your portal license to be used elsewhere.
 After the reset, the portal will still be shown as "Configured" in the Power Platform admin center, but you'll now be able to select it when you use the installation management experience to set up a new, copied, or restored environment.
 1. Restore the backup onto the newly prepared sandbox as usual, as described in [Backup and restore environments](/power-platform/admin/backup-restore-environments).
 1. Prepare the restored environment for use by doing the following:
    - Make sure the restored environment isn't in administration mode.
 For more information about this setting and how to disable it, see [Administration mode](/power-platform/admin/sandbox-environments#administration-mode).
    - Reinstall the application to refresh the services installation.
 To refresh the services:
        1. Go to [**admin.powerplatform.microsoft.com**](https://admin.powerplatform.microsoft.com) > **Resources** > **Dynamics 365 Apps** and select Dynamics 365 Customer Insights or Dynamics 365 Marketing.